alobaili/NetworkManager/README.md

 [NetworkManager.doccarchive.zip](https://github.com/alobaili/NetworkManager/files/7534364/NetworkManager.doccarchive.zip)

-Additionally, You can option+click any declaration to view its doccumentation in Xcode.
+Additionally, You can option+click any declaration to view its documentation in Xcode.